nginxinc/kubernetes-ingress/docs/installation.md

     ```
     $ kubectl apply -f common/custom-resource-definitions.yaml
     ```

-    Note: in Step 3, make sure the Ingress controller starts with the `-enable-custom-resources` [command-line argument](cli-arguments.md).
+    **Note**: If you want to use the ingress resource instead, you must skip this step.
+Additionally in Step 3 remove the `-enable-custom-resources` [command-line argument](cli-arguments.md).

 ## 2. Configure RBAC